 There are 4-5 places that proudly added the word “resort” to their good name.
 The picture says more than 1000 words, thus check the pictures.
 They all look roughly the same, none standing above the other in design or comfort.

 People from those resorts (I am laughing loud, as I am typing this word here) will be meeting arriving ships and offer you their business card as you disembark.
-As of 2018 you can’t book those places online and even calling is between tricky and impossible.
+As of 2018, you can’t book those places online and even calling is between tricky and impossible.
 Thus the good old hustling takes place a few times a week in Hut Bay, as the ship arrives from Port Blair.
-Enjoy this disappearing art, so widely spread around Asia and Africa before internet arrived.
+Enjoy this disappearing art, so widely spread around Asia and Africa before the internet arrived.

-There was us and some 3-4 more foreigners on the ship.
+There were us and some 3-4 more foreigners on the ship.
 The whole jackpot grabbed a guy from one resort, by simply offering us a free ride if we stay with him.
 Others were asking for Rs 200-300 for transport.
-For next 3 days, till next ship arrived, his place was the only one that had guests, leaving other empty.
+For the next 3 days, till next ship arrived, his place was the only one that had guests, leaving other empty.
 Dire is the hoteliers’ destiny on Little Andaman.

-A hut with double bed, mosquito net, running water, European toilet and cold shower will cost Rs 500 here, making Little Andaman the best value for money place I have seen since Asian crisis in the nineties of last century.
+A hut with double bed, mosquito net, running water, European toilet and cold shower will cost Rs 500 here, making Little Andaman the best value for money place I have seen since the Asian crisis in the nineties of last century.